ponylang/ponylang-website/content/blog/last-week-in-pony-04292018.md

 - Help grow the content on [Pony Patterns](https://github.com/ponylang/pony-patterns/) website.
 - Help push the [library-starter-project](https://github.com/ponylang/library-project-starter/issues) forward.

 And there's a ton more as well.
-Stop by the [developer mailing list](https://pony.groups.io/g/dev/) or [IRC](https://webchat.freenode.net/?channels=%23ponylang), we'll help you figure out a way that you can contribute.
+Stop by the [developer mailing list](https://pony.groups.io/g/dev/), we'll help you figure out a way that you can contribute.

 ## Items of Note